Stimulated: Music video

-The music video was released on August 31, 2015.
+The music video was released on YouTube August 31, 2015, although it was deleted from the site in 2018.

 Taking place in an oceanside mansion, it begins with Tyga writing the song's lyrics on paper and rapping them, while seated on a couch.
 Kylie Jenner arrives in a bright green Bentley, sporting a green bomber jacket, white top, ripped jeans, and pink Christian Louboutin heels, as well as a Birkin bag, gold watch and jewelry.
 The couple meet up on a balcony above the beach, where they exchange hugs and kisses.
 Jenner briefly changes her outfit to a blue jumpsuit with a textured coat.
 Tyga also gives her a piggyback ride in the video.